 I know that I’m writing this for someone who wants to engage in SEO marketing activity but who has a beginner level of digital knowledge.
 I also want to make the content obvious for a search engine.
 Therefore all of my paragraphs are split out into clear sections that highlight key themes and FAQs.
 The paragraphs are relatively short and I’ve tried to not use too many technical phrases or buzzwords.

 As with most creative projects, there is a framework you have to work within but it shouldn’t stop you from having fun with your writing.
 Keywords need to be incorporated into your content but you don’t need many of them.
 Prioritise your reasons for writing the content in the first place so that the writing quality is guided by your purpose, rather than being guided by the keywords.

 For example, I’m writing this post to help provide information about SEO writing tips – that’s the first objective.
 The second is to ensure that I’ve optimised it so that users AND search engines can see that it might be helpful for someone searching: “SEO and content writing tips”.
 Note that this is the first time I’ve used this phrase in the blog, it’s not been overly engineered but it is there.

 As with any writing, the basic rules apply:

 I hope this blog has helped to provide some inspiration on writing content for SEO.
-If you’re looking for a more comprehensive guide that contains details of how to research keywords or develop an SEO strategy, please take a look at our SEO for Small Business Guide or Digital For Beginners blog series.
+If you’re looking for a more comprehensive guide that contains details of how to research keywords or develop an SEO strategy, please take a look at our Digital For Beginners blog series.